 - 1 cup coconut milk

-- 1 tbsp chana dal (Bengal gram dal)
+- 1 tablespoon chana dal (Bengal gram dal)

-- 2 tsp urad dal (Black gram dal)
+- 2 teaspoon urad dal (Black gram dal)

-- 2 dry red chili peppers (or 1 tsp red pepper flakes.
+- 2 dry red chili peppers (or 1 teaspoon red pepper flakes.
 Adjust up or down based on your preference)

 - 1 sprig curry leaves